Saint Mary's Church, Woolpit: Lady's Well

 In a field about 300 yards north-east of the church there is a small irregular moated enclosure of unknown date, largely covered by trees and bushes and now a nature reserve.
-The moat is partially filled by water rising from a natural spring, protected by modern brickwork, on the south side; the moated site and the spring constitute a scheduled ancient monument.
+The moat is partially filled by water rising from a natural spring, protected by modern brickwork, on the south side; the moated site and the spring constitute a scheduled monument.

 The spring is known as the Lady's Well or Lady Well.
 Although there are earlier references to a well or spring, it is first named as "Our Ladys Well" in a document dated between 1573 and 1576, referring to a manorial court meeting in 1557–58.
 The name suggests that it was once a holy well dedicated like the church and statue to the Virgin Mary, and it has been suggested that the well itself was a place of medieval pilgrimage.
 In 1820 Frederic Shoberl reported that "In a close near the east end of the church, is a spring, which is still called our Lady's Spring.
 Tradition reports, that the church formerly contained a shrine to the Virgin Mary, to which pilgrims resorted and that there was a chapel near the spring; but no vestiges of it are now left.
 The spring is quadrangular, and bricked, and supplied a large moat with very clear water".
 However Clive Paine in more recent research said there is no evidence to suggest that there was ever a building at the site of the well, or even to support the claim of its being a specific goal of pilgrimage.
 In fact the well was on land held not by the parish church but by the chapel of St John at Palgrave.